Different Types of Microphones: How To Choose the Right Microphone for Your Purposes

 Binaural Microphones

-Binaural microphones are used to create a 3D stereo sound sensation for the listener, often used in ASMR videos.
+Binaural microphones are used to create a 3D stereo-sound sensation for the listener.
+They’re often used in ASMR videos.

 How To Choose The Right Microphone